UPPMAX/programming_formalisms_intro/doc/documentation.md

 A docstring is a structured comment associated to a segment of code (i.e. function or class)

 Good docstrings describe:

-    What the function does
+   - What the function does

-    What goes in (including the type of the input variables)
+   - What goes in (including the type of the input variables)

-    What goes out (including the return type)
+   - What goes out (including the return type)

-    python example: help(<function name>)
+   - Python example: help(<function name>)

 ````{keypoints}
 - Comments should describe the why for your code not the what.